 Joking aside, though many health care services are covered by provincial health care plans, that coverage doesn’t typically extend beyond a hospital setting.
 There are many other expenses related to critical illness treatment that can’t be taken care of with public health care and critical illness insurance offers that financial protection.

 If you suffered a stroke or some form of paralysis, you might require structural changes to your home (installing ramps, handrails, mobility devices) to help you with your daily activities.
 If you had to undergo chemotherapy, you would likely need assistance to get to and from treatment and potentially even require at-home care.
-Provincial drug plans cover in-hospital administered drugs, but outside of the hospital coverage varies by province, age and income levels.
+Provincial health plans cover in-hospital administered drugs, but outside of the hospital coverage varies by province, age and income levels.
 Employee drug benefit plans don’t always cover the full cost of medicine.
 Alternative therapies sometimes aren’t covered at all.

 While you can count on access to doctors and hospitals, it’s these other unexpected costs that critical illness insurance can help you deal with.